davikoury/davikoury/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Davi and my nickname is "davikoury"!

-- 🌱 Atualmente estou aprendendo GO e Python
+🌱 I'm currently learning GO and Python
-- 📫 Como entrar em contato comigo: davi.koury@hotmail.com
+📫 How to contact me: davi.koury@hotmail.com

 ## Ferramentas e Tecnologias